How-To Guide / Photography Social Media

 ~4 hrs/wk

-Time saved on content creation & posting
+Time saved on content creation and posting.

 ~$3,000/mo

-In new booking revenue from consistent visibility
+In new booking revenue from consistent visibility.

 Build a content queue from existing work